ClearCB/ddl-script-database/README.md

 ![run mariadb](./doc/run_mariadb.png)

+We have created a script that create the database, the tables and insert all the data [here](./scripts/start.sql).
+But we recommend you to follow this step-by-step so you can easily follow what is happening.

 Then we will start using our SQL scripts [to create tables and database](./scripts/ddl.sql).
 Just copy and paste this script to start working with your own database.

 ![create database](./doc/create_database.png)